tomjacobson612/Pet-Recommendations/readme.md

+# Program Description
+This program allows users to upload an image either from the web or from their local storage.
+The program then analyzes the image to determine the breed of dog present and sends that breed information to an AI that constructs personalized pet recommendations.
+The recommendation prompt can be further edited by the user via a web based form.

 # How to run locally
 - Run "python3 -m venv venv" in your terminal to create a virtual environment folder named venv.